-The proposed updates to Metro's solid waste code remove unnecessary and outdated provisions, clarify terms, and enable greater flexibility for Metro to protect the public's interest and respond to sudden changes in markets for various types of materials.
+The proposed ordinance will establish a new Chapter 5.03 to govern Metro transfer station fees to update and improve Metro's solid waste code.
+This ordinance is a companion to Ordinance Nos.
+19-1438 and 19-1439 that collectively remove unnecessary and outdated provisions, clarify terms, and enable greater flexibility for Metro to protect the public's interest and respond to sudden changes in markets for various types of materials.